maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 * Reasoning by equivalence input type.
 * Inputs which enable student to input steps in the working.
 In particular, variable numbers of input boxes.
 * Add a "scratch working" area in which students can record their thinking etc. alongside the final answer.
+* Add support for coordinates, so students can type in (x,y).
+This should be converted internally to a list.

 ### Improve the editing form ###